obryanlouis/qa/README.md

   "feature-rich" encoder, iterative alignment of the passage and question, and a memory-based answer pointer layer.
-There is also a "reinforced" version of this model that uses reinforcement learning to fine-tune the model weights after initial training is done with gradient descent.
+There is also a "reinforced" version of this model that uses reinforcement learning to fine-tune the model weights after initial training is done with gradient descent, although my implementation does not include that.

 I primarily made this for my own education, but the code could be used as a starting point for another project.
 Code is written in TensorFlow and uses